robert-altmiller/dbricks_percent_run_alternate_method/README.md

       exec(f"from {nb} import *", globals())
   ```

-## See The Steps Below for How to Get Started
+## See The Steps Below For How to Get Started With the %run Replacement

 ### Step 1: Clone Down the Repo into Databricks Workspace: <br>